-At Britain’s Wembley Stadium, the venerable FA Cup also a science study for post-pandemic crowds
+At Britain’s Wembley Stadium, the venerable FA Cup is also a science study for post-pandemic crowds

-The event in Wembley is the last and largest of a series of trials in Britain designed to inform how to resume large-scale gatherings, as coronavirus restrictions are lifted.
+The event in Wembley is the last and largest of a series of trials in Britain designed to inform how to resume large-scale gatherings as coronavirus restrictions are lifted.

 The trials haven’t involved vaccine passports, as Prime Minister Boris Johnson initially suggested they would.
-But among other things they are assessing people’s willingness to provide documentation that they are virus-free.
+But among other things, they are assessing people’s willingness to provide documentation that they are virus-free.

 The 21,000 fans at Wembley will be required to present evidence of a negative lateral flow test from the previous 48 hours to pass through the turnstiles.
-These are the cheap and relatively easy-to-use kits, that require a swab of the throat and nose.
+These are the cheap and relatively easy-to-use kits that require a swab of the throat and nose.
 In this experiment, fans must go to a pharmacy or National Health Service testing center to be checked.

-In the Wembley experiment, the fans are also being encouraged to take a more precise PCR test before and after the game, to gauge whether the less trustworthy lateral flow method is sufficient for preventing outbreaks.
+In the Wembley experiment, the fans are also being encouraged to take a more precise PCR test before and after the game to gauge whether the less trustworthy lateral flow method is sufficient for preventing outbreaks.

 “I feel like we are sorta being tested like lab rats,” said Alfie Collins-Smith, an 18-year-old student and Chelsea fan.